shan-weiqiang/dlso/LL.md

-# template and shard libs and symbols
+# template and shared libs and symbols

 1. the essence of templates are that the definitions(code) are generated by compilers during compiling time, according to the specific type the user use; This characteristic determines that:
    - if use templates as shared lib, one has to explicitly instantiate all the types that are going to be provided by this shared lib, because without explicitly instantiation, the code doesn't even exist